-IntelliStation M Pro computers have an Intel Pentium II microprocessor with MMX technology.
+IntelliStation M Pro computers have an Intel Pentium II or Pentium III microprocessor with MMX technology.
 This is a high-performance processor that is fully compatible with previous generations of Intel microprocessors.
 It has separate core supply and I/O supply voltages.
 A voltage regulator on the system board converts the 5.0 V provided by the power supply to the core voltage required by the microprocessor.

-The Pentium II microprocessor with MMX technology features the following:
+The Pentium II or Pentium III microprocessors with MMX technology feature the following:

 - · Optimization for 32-bit software

-- · Operation at a lower voltage level than previous microprocessors
+- Operation at a lower voltage level than previous microprocessors

-- · 64-bit data bus
+- 64-bit data bus

 - 32 KB L1 cache (split into 16 KB write-through code cache and 16 KB write-back data cache)

 - 100 MHz bus speed

-- Power management features
+- · Power management features

 - Math coprocessor

 - Support for MMX technology (boosts the processing of graphic, video, and audio data)

 - 512 KB L2 cache, operating at 1/2 of microprocessor core speed